NREL/Wattile/tests/fixtures/README.md

   - `holidays`: *boolean*

       Option for adding (or not adding) holiday feature.
 List of holidays are contained in a separate file shown [here](https://github.com/NREL/Wattile/blob/main/wattile/holidays.py).
-List of holidays contained in a separate file is used against the timestamp and converted to binary outputs as shown [here](https://github.com/NREL/Wattile/blob/ea02ece4401e29b30aa5c366a741bdf41af2f00f/wattile/time_processing.py#L95-L99).
+List of holidays contained in the separate file is used against the timestamp and converted (as shown [here](https://github.com/NREL/Wattile/blob/ea02ece4401e29b30aa5c366a741bdf41af2f00f/wattile/time_processing.py#L95-L99)) to binary outputs.

 - `resample`: *dict*